nf-core/eager/docs/usage.md

 Next, we will set up trimming of the mapped reads to alleviate the effects of DNA damage during genotyping.
 To do this we will activate trimming with `--run_trim_bam`.
-The libraries in this underwent either no or 'half'-UDG treatment.
-The latter This will generally restrict all remaining DNA damage to the first 2 base pairs of a fragment.
-We will therefore use `--bamutils_clip_half_udg_left` and `--bamutils_clip_half_udg_right` to trim 2bp on either side of each fragment.
+The libraries in this example underwent either no or 'half'-UDG treatment.
+The latter will generally restrict all remaining DNA damage to the first 2 base pairs of a fragment.
+We will therefore use `--bamutils_clip_half_udg_left` and `--bamutils_clip_half_udg_right` to trim 2 bp on either side of each fragment.
 For the non-UDG treated libraries we can trim a little more to remove most damage with the `--bamutils_clip_none_udg_<*>` variants of the flag.
-Note that there is a tendency in ancient pathogenomics to trim damage _prior_ mapping, as it allows mapping with stricter parameters to improve removal of reads deriving from  potential evolutionary diverged contaminants (this can be done nf-core/eager with teh Bowtie2 aligner), however we do it here to as another demonstration of functionality.
+Note that there is a tendency in ancient pathogenomics to trim damage _prior_ mapping, as it allows mapping with stricter parameters to improve removal of reads deriving from potential evolutionary diverged contaminants (this can be done nf-core/eager with the Bowtie2 aligner), however we do BAM trimming instead here as another demonstration of functionality.

 ```bash
 nextflow run nf-core/eager \